M5ez/M5ez/README.md

 ### Battery

 The battery menu allows you to selectively show a battery level icon in the header bar.
-But due to [hardware limitations](https://github.com/m5stack/M5Stack/issues/74), we can only report battery status in 4 levels.
-You can access it's menu from `ez.battery.menu`
+But due to [hardware limitations](https://github.com/m5stack/M5Stack/issues/74) it can only show four different battery levels.
+You can access its menu from `ez.battery.menu`.

 &nbsp;